If you’ve just entered your forties, you might be thinking: “What are the best supplements for men over 40?”

 Before the body can absorb calcium, it needs to use vitamin D first.
 Vitamin D is needed to form the hormone calcitriol, which is needed for calcium absorption.

 But that’s not the only thing vitamin D does in the body.
-It also helps improve testosterone levels, which start to decline during a man’s 30s.
+It also helps improve male hormone levels, which start to decline during a man’s 30s.

 Vitamin D can also improve a plummeting sex drive as well as promote overall prostate health.